Michael-Reefe/Loki.jl/README.md

 ---
 ## Changelog

+### 05/08/26

+Added a new utility function "make_subcube" for extracting sub-cubes from DataCubes.

 ### 04/01/26

 Added the "spaxel_timelimit" option to set an upper limit on how long each spaxel fit can take, as a last resort to prevent hanging or unrecoverable fits.
 The default is a very lenient 3600 seconds (1 hour), which should never be reached under normal circumstances.
 The option can be changed either in the options.toml file, or passing it directly into a CubeFitter.